-There will be a panel comprised of three persons; the Race Director who will be a permanent member and who will chair the meetings, and two FIM Stewards with FIM Sporting Steward Licence.
-Each FIM Steward may be a permanent appointment, or appointed by rota, and will be nominated by the FIM and approved by the Permanent Bureau.
+There will be a panel comprised of three persons holders of an FIM GP Superlicence; Two FIM Stewards will be nominated by the FIM, the third one will be nominated by IRTA, who will be a permanent member and the Chairman.

+Each FIM Steward may be a permanent appointment, or appointed by rota, and approved by the Permanent Bureau.